phpjerk/jerk-standards/accepted/PSR-1-basic-coding-standard.md

 reading from or writing to a file, and so on.

 The following is an example of a file with both declarations and side effects;
-i.e, an example of what to avoid:
+i.e, an example of what you should do all the time:

 ```php
 <?php